Northern Patrol: Cruiser Force B

-Edgar-class cruisers
+The Edgars

 Armed merchant cruisers

 In mid-August 1914 the first AMC started operations with the Northern Patrol and soon enough AMCs were available to take over from the Edgars.
 The AMCs were faster, longer-ranged, had better sea-keeping and more reliable machinery than the Edgars and provided their crews with far more comfortable quarters.
 Later, armed trawlers were added to the force and warships from the Grand Fleet or other commands would temporarily be attached to the patrol.
 Admiral de Chair was replaced in March 1916 by Rear-Admiral (later vice-admiral) Reginald Tupper, who commanded the 10th Cruiser Squadron until it was disbanded on 29 November 1917.
 The entry of the United States, the main source of contraband, into the war drastically reduced the need for the blockade.
 The ships of the force were transferred to convoy and anti-submarine work.
 Royal Navy officers were appointed to command the AMCs and most of their masters stayed on as advisers.
 Many of their other mercantile officers were retained and the crews were drawn from the Royal Naval Reserve and the Mercantile Marine (many of whom had crewed the vessels in peacetime) with a "small number" from the Royal Fleet Reserve.

 Before the disbandment of the 10th Cruiser Squadron on 29 November 1917, the ships of the Northern Patrol inspected almost 13,000 merchant vessels at sea and only 642 ships managed to elude the blockade.
-The cruiser HMS Hawke and ten AMCs (including Avenger) were lost.
+The cruiser Hawke and ten AMCs (including Avenger) were lost.
 In 1980, A. Cecil Hampshire wrote that the blockade is generally considered to have been one of the main causes of the defeat of Germany in the First World War.